Non-Abelian Chiral 2-Form and M5-Branes: Non-Abelain Chiral 2-Form: Multiple M5-Branes

+One can also check that the equation of motion for the auxiliary field $b$ is trivial because it is proportional to the self-duality condition.
+Also it is interesting notice that if we gauge-fix the auxiliary field by $a=x^5$, the extra gauge symmetry of $B$ \eqref{ex} reduces to $\delta B_{i5}=\Phi_{i5} $, which is just the extra gauge symmetry \eqref{agau} used to obtain the self-duality condition in the previous non-covaraint PS action.

-\section{Non-Abelain Chiral 2-form: Multiple M5-Branes}
+\section{Non-Abelain Chiral 2-Form: Multiple M5-Branes}

 Multiple M5-branes system has been the most challenging and mysterious brane system in string/M theory.
-A single M5-brane is described by Abelian self-dual 2-form gauge field theory that we have discussed in previous sections, when branes start to close to each other, interaction among M5-branes will appear and we expect multiple M5-branes system should be described by a certaion ''non-Abelian'' self-dual 2-form gauge field theory.
-As we have seen in previous sections, to construct an action for self-dual fields is already a highly non-trivial task, here we will face a bigger challenging which is to formulate a non-Abelian 2-form theory. \\
+A single M5-brane is described by Abelian self-dual 2-form gauge field theory that we have discussed in the previous sections.
+When branes start to close to each other, interaction among M5-branes will appear and we expect multiple M5-brane should be described by a certaion ''non-Abelian'' self-dual 2-form gauge field theory.
+As we have seen in previous sections, to construct an action for self-dual fields is already a highly non-trivial task, here we will face a even bigger challenging: To formulate a consistent non-Abelian 2-form theory. \\

 Notice that formulating a non-Abelian 2-form gauge theory should be totally independent from formulating a self-dual field theory.
-Only having non-Abelian 2-form gauge theory is not sufficient to describe M5-branes, we will need to combine these two characteristics in the end.
+Only having non-Abelian 2-form gauge theory is not sufficient to describe M5-branes.
+We will need to combine these two characteristics in the end.
+Let us firstly focus on non-Abelian 2-form potentials without the self-duality.